No matter what the manufacturers say, there will still be exposed to dust and allergen.

 - All-in-one brush roll system is capable of cleaning bare floor and carpet

-- POD system is easy to empty and you’re not exposed to allergens
+- POD system is easy to empty, and avoids exposure allergens

-- Comes with 3 extra tools for easy above the floor cleaning
+- Comes with three extra tools for easy above the floor cleaning

 - Comes with 5 POD refills

 - 35 minute run time (2.5 hour charge time)

 - Fully sealed bagged system keeps allergens inside the bag

 - Great filtration makes this a good option for allergy sufferers

 - The lightweight and versatile machine is great for small to medium-sized homes